the-avid-engineer/InfrastructureCli/README.md

 }
 ```

-WARNING: Due to the template being processed bottom-up, you should not rely on the output of this function (the implicit version) as an argument in another function call (e.g., `@Fn::IncludeFile`) because that dependent function _might_ evaluate before the attribute value is available.
+WARNING: Due to the this function being processed bottom-up, you should not rely on the output of this function (the implicit version) as an argument in another function call (e.g., `@Fn::IncludeFile`) because that dependent function _might_ evaluate before the attribute value is available.
 In these cases, it is advised to use the explicit function.

-### @Fn::MapElements
+#### @Fn::MapElements

 An object with a single key of `@Fn::MapElements` and a value of an array with two elements, the first being an array of anything and the second being anything, is recognized by this rewriter.
 Each element of the first element, the array, is mapped to the second element.
 In addition to any attributes already present, you may use the following attributes as well: